ambuj-1211/copa-clair/README.md

-# 🧩 Wiz scanner plugin for Copacitic
+# 🧩 Clair scanner plugin for Copacitic

 This is a template repo for creating a scanner plugin for [Copacetic](https://github.com/project-copacetic/copacetic).